Working Through The Phases Of Grief

 Denial

-Denial is a defense mechanism that can be used to protect against difficult emotions.
+Denial is a defense mechanism that can be used to safeguard against difficult emotions.
 Kübler-Ross noted that, after receiving a terminal diagnosis, people would often directly deny the reality of the situation, instead avoiding the topic altogether or blaming the results on unqualified doctors or faulty testing.

 Ongoing denial can be damaging, but a short period of denial in the context of grief can be common.
 In general, denial is different from not understanding something.
-It can serve as a method of protecting oneself from the shock of upsetting news and can be helpful to the grieving process, as it may allow individuals to process the situation in their own time.
+It can serve as a method of defending oneself from the shock of upsetting news and can be helpful to the grieving process, as it may allow individuals to process the situation in their own time.

 Anger